-You become mindful of underlying beliefs that were likely developed in a childhood setting the stage for being overly helpful.
+It’s life-changing to become aware of underlying beliefs that were likely developed in childhood and that set the stage for being overly helpful.
 This often comes in the form of subconscious beliefs like “I will get approval, love, or self-worth from helping others”.
-And to be clear, I’m not suggesting we go back and dwell in the past.
-It’s about becoming aware of how the past is impacting your present and working with those limiting beliefs.
+It’s about becoming aware of how the past is impacting our present and working to shift the limiting beliefs.

 It all boils down to awareness.
 When we become aware we have the power to choose to heal what needs to be healed and do the inner work so that we are coming from a place of self-love and self-worth.